-Is well known that fruits and vegetables are rich in vitamins and other nutrients.
-But, did you know, that a significant number of them is lost when wrong-handled?
-Find out, a few techniques that can be applied to preserve the vitamins in fruits and vegetables.
+It is well known that fruits and vegetables are rich in vitamins and other nutrients.
+But did you know that a significant number of them is lost when wrong-handled?
+Find out a few techniques that can be applied to preserve the vitamins in fruits and vegetables.

 Tips before cooking

 Clean hard skin fruit and vegetables (e.g. apples) using a soft brush and water.
-Avoid sinking them and wash them into water, because some vitamins that dissolve in water may be lost.
+Avoid sinking them and wash them into water, because some vitamins can dissolve in water, and thus, may be lost.

 Consume fruits and vegetables with their skins.
 If you don’t like it, just remove as little as possible.
 Most vitamins and minerals are found in the skin and just under it.
 Moreover, the skin is the “protector” of nutrients and a natural obstacle.
-So do not you help all that beneficial nutrients to escape!
+By keeping the skin of fruits and vegetables, you prevent every beneficial nutrients from escaping!

 Don’t chop vegetables when cooking or when you use them in salads.
 The less exposed, the less vitamins and minerals are lost.